Community arts programs

 What does the research say about effectiveness?

 Community arts programs are a suggested strategy to increase social support1, 2, 3 and develop social capital and social cohesion throughout communities1, 4, 5, 6, 7.
 Such programs may also promote community involvement4, 5, 7, 8.
-Available evidence suggests community arts programs and creative activities can improve mental health for participants2, 9, 10, including delinquent youth11.
+Available evidence suggests community arts programs and creative activities can improve mental health for participants2, 9, 10, including youth at risk of delinquency11.
 However, additional evidence is needed to confirm effects.

 UK- and Canada-based studies demonstrate that group-based community visual arts and music programs may improve physical and mental health outcomes and increase community connections among older adults10, 12, 13.
 A study of Porch Light, a Philadelphia-based mural art project, suggests that residents are more likely to perceive high levels of neighborhood cohesion and trust, and less likely to stigmatize individuals with mental illness in neighborhoods with participatory art projects6.

 Creative extracurricular activities such as music, dance, drama, and visual arts, frequently part of community arts programs, can improve self-confidence and self-esteem, and increase positive behaviors among participating children and adolescents14.
-Community-centered arts and culture efforts are recommended to increase social cohesion and cultural assets for communities of color and with low incomes15.
-New York City-based studies suggest that neighborhoods with low incomes and high levels of racial diversity can experience the greatest social well-being and health benefits from arts programs and cultural resources; however, neighborhoods with low incomes have relatively fewer resources available than those with higher incomes16, 17.
+New York City-based studies suggest that neighborhoods with low incomes and high levels of racial diversity can experience the greatest social well-being and health benefits from arts programs and cultural resources; however, neighborhoods with low incomes have relatively fewer resources available than those with higher incomes15, 16.

 Implementation Examples

-Several states have Arts Boards that promote art in the community programs20.
-Examples of community art programs include Free City Mural Festival in Flint, MI21, Mill Hill Arts Village activities in Macon, GA22, and Groundswell in New York City23.
+Several states have Arts Boards that promote art in the community programs19.
+Examples of community art programs include P.S.
+ARTS in California20, Free City Mural Festival in Flint, Michigan21, Mill Hill Arts Village activities in Macon, Georgia22, and Groundswell in New York City23.
 The Woodland Indian Arts Initiative in Wisconsin24 and the Native Arts Initiative25 are examples of efforts to support traditional arts and cultural assets in Native American communities.
-As of June 2020, the City of Boulder Office of Arts and Culture launched the Creative Neighborhood: COVID-19 Work Projects, which has funded 66 art projects to support artists and help neighbors stay connected and recover26.

 Project HEAL (Health.
 Equity.
 Art.
 Learning.) is a cultural blueprint for both urban and rural communities that is designed to activate the potential of community arts and cultural assets to support health, well-being, capacity and engagement in communities7.
-Animating Democracy provides guides27 and a framework28 of its Arts for Change project that promotes appreciation of creative work among artists, funders, and community members at the intersection of participatory arts and civic engagement, community development, and justice.
-In the United Kingdom, Connected Communities, a cross-research council program led by the Arts and Humanities Research Council, promotes participatory arts projects to enhance quality of place in communities29.
+Americans for the Arts provides toolkits26 and a framework27 that promotes appreciation of creative work among artists, funders, and community members at the intersection of participatory arts and civic engagement, community development, and justice.

 Implementation Resources